 NAT converts public IP addresses into private, and private into public.
 However, if we want data to reach the right recipient, in computer networking we use ports.
 Each port corresponds to a different application.
 When data packets arrive to your device, your operating system discovers a port number and thus knows the final destination.
-It doesn’t mean that you have to assign ports for every application all the time, as the UPnP protocol can do that automatically.
+It doesn’t mean that you have to assign ports for every application all the time, as the UPnP (Universal Plug and Play) protocol can do that automatically.

-There are three NAT types designed for gaming consoles: open (Type 1), moderate (Type 2), and strict (Type 3).
+There are three NAT types designed for gaming consoles:

 While NAT Type 1 gives you the most flexibility, the drawbacks shouldn’t be ignored, as you can end up having your whole network infected.
 If the infection reaches your gaming device and you can’t remove it manually, follow our guide on how to factory reset a PS4 to get your console back into shape.

 NAT Type 2 is the most commonly used type in PS4.
 It works by connecting your PS4 to the internet through a router.
 Type 2 can forward packets and use predefined ports, making it a more secure option than Type 1.